n1999ck/Alzheimers/README.md

 * Pandas
 * MatPlotLib

-Operating system used for testing and development was conducted on Windows 10/11 machines.
+Operating system used for testing and development was conducted on Windows 10/11 and Ubuntu 22.04 (Pop!_OS).

 ### Installing